Planning and Scheduling Team Projects

 |N. Client internal user training||1 week|

-Gantt charts show the relationship between the tasks in a project.
+The chart shows the relationship between the tasks in a project.
 Some tasks will need to be completed before you can start the next one, and others can't end until preceding ones have ended.
 For example, if you're creating a brochure, you need to finish the design before you can send it to print.

 These dependent activities are called "sequential" or "linear" tasks.